Green River/Lodore Canyon Trip Details

 - Guides gratuities (see below)

-Day 1: We will convene at the Microtel and then take a 3 hour bus ride into Colorado to our actual launching point at Gates of Lodore Campground in Dinosaur National Monument, (stopping along the way at a liquor store in Colorado to purchase drinks).
+Day 1: We will re-convene at the Split Mountain Boat Ramp in Dinosaur National Monument (your Lead Guide will give you directions and timing at the pre-trip meeting) and then take a 3 hour bus ride into Colorado to our actual launching point at Gates of Lodore Campground in Dinosaur National Monument, (stopping along the way at a liquor store in Colorado to purchase drinks).
 After a thorough safety briefing and trip orientation, we will launch around noon and float a few miles to our first night’s camp in the heart of the canyon.

 Days 2 & 3: A typical day on the Green starts with coffee and a hearty breakfast before we pack our bags and load on to the rafts.
 We will float an average of 8 – 12 miles, (4 – 5 hours), each day, stopping for a picnic lunch and perhaps to take a short hike or explore an historical site.
 There are rapids every day and we’ll stop to scout some of them.
 Camp will be made in the late afternoon with early evening available for hiking, swimming or relaxing.

 Day 4: An early morning prepares us for our longest day on the river as we float through Island and Rainbow Parks and then run the many rapids of Split Mountain Canyon.
-We usually arrive at Split Mountain Boat Ramp around 3:00 on the last day and then take a short bus ride (40 minutes) back to the Microtel; arrival time should be between 4:00 and 5:00 on the last day.
+We usually arrive at Split Mountain Boat Ramp around 3:00 on the last day.
+Your cars will be at the parking lot adjacent to the boat ramp, so you’ll be on your way from there.

 Types of boats: On the Green River we offer three types of boats in which to ride: